Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity: Preliminaries

-where $X \sim {p_X}$ is the source, $Y$ is the degraded observation, $\hat X: = f(Y)$ is the restoration with $f$ being the restoration model to be learned.
-Meanwhile, without loss of generality, we consider a typical additive model for the degradation as
+Consider a degradation to restoration process \(X~\rightarrow ~Y ~\stackrel{f}{\rightarrow} ~\hat{X}\), where $X \sim {p_X}$ is the source, $Y$ is the degraded observation, $\hat X: = f(Y)$ is the restoration with $f$ being the restoration model to be learned.
+Without loss of generality, we consider a typical additive model for the degradation as \(Y = X + N\), where $N$ stands for the degradation.
+Generally, due to the information loss in the data process chain $X\rightarrow Y$, seeking an inverse process from $Y$ to $X$ for restoration is ambiguous.